uhlerlab/image2reg/README.md

 In particular, it will:
 1. Install a minimal software environment containing the required python version 3.8.10 and a few additional python packages.
 Note that these packages are only a subset of all packages used to create the code contained in this repository.
 If you would like to install all packages, please refer to the next section in this documentation.
-2. Download the required data to run the inference demonstration of our pipeline which in particular includes the chromatin images for five overexpression conditions from the dataset from Rohban et al. (2017) as well as e.g. the pretrained image encoder model used to obtain image embeddings from the chromatin images.
+2. Download the required data to run the inference demonstration of our pipeline like e.g. the pretrained image encoder model used to obtain image embeddings from the chromatin images, as well as the any imaging data from Rohban et al. (2017) if required.
 3. Preprocess the chromatin images for the inference of the image embeddings eventually yielding the gene perturbation embeddings via e.g. segmenting individual nuclei.
 4. Obtain the image and consequently the gene perturbation embedding for the test condition by encoding the images using the pretrained convolutional neural network ensemble image encoder model.
 5. Link the gene perturbation embeddings of all but the held-out test condition to their corresponding regulatory gene embeddings by training the kernel regression model.